Before we dive in: What is cycle charting?

 I use the Moon app to track the lunar cycle.
 Within that app, you’re told what cycle day the moon is on.
 Even though women bleed throughout the moon’s natural rotation, you can use the Full Moon to reflect ovulation, and the New Moon to reflect menstruation.

-Now, there are a couple of ways you can store your findings!
+Now, there are a few ways you can store your findings!

 My best advice would be to choose whichever method will be most sustainable to you, because it is important to check-in with yourself daily.
 Will you fail if you miss a day?
 Absolutely not.
 But you will be able to see more patterns over time, and that’s what we’re looking for!